The Lords of Midnight: An Official Novel

 Written by Mike Singleton, it used a novel technique dubbed ‘landscaping’, which allowed the player to view the action in the game from, not merely a few hundred specific locations, but no less than four thousand.

-It utilised sprite-scaling and procedural generation to perform this feat in the ZX Spectrum’s mere 48k of available memory, marking a huge change from the limited text-parsing adventures that had preceded it.
+It utilised sprite-scaling and unique coding to perform this feat in the ZX Spectrum’s mere 48k of available memory, marking a huge change from the limited text-parsing adventures that had preceded it.

 It also came with a novella (is this starting to sound familiar?) which set the scene for the game, introducing you to the world and the characters within.
 We learnt that it was the eve of a war, magical powers had been unleashed, a desperate quest was to be taken up against the odds and evil threatened to vanquish us all…